UliGesing/Darktable-Initial-Workflow-Module/README.md

 ### Prerequisites

-- This script requires darktable 5.0.
+- This script requires darktable 5.4.
 The script was developed and tested on Linux (Arch-based EndeavourOs), but it should also work on Windows.
 You need darktable and Lua installed on your machine.
-See darktable documentation for your first steps: https://docs.darktable.org/usermanual and choose chapter "Scripting with Lua" in the left panel.
+See darktable documentation for your first steps: https://docs.darktable.org/usermanual/development/en/ and choose chapter "Scripting with Lua" in the left panel.

 ### Lua examples folder

 Some examples and contributed scripts come with your darktable lua installation.
-The initial module script can be installed at the same place.
+The initial workflow module script can be installed at the same place.

 - lua script folders on Linux: <br><code>/home/[user_name]/.config/darktable/lua/examples</code>